Weapons Used in 1776: Revolutionary War Guns, Rifles, and Artillery Explained

 The M1 Carbine WWII

 The M1 Carbine fired a smaller, lighter cartridge at higher velocity and allowed rapid follow-up shots with minimal recoil.
-While it was not as precise shot-for-shot as a well-made long rifle in the hands of an expert marksman, it offered vastly superior rate of fire, ease of use, and consistency across average soldiers.
+While it was not as precise shot-for-shot as a well-made long rifle in the hands of an expert marksman, it offered a vastly superior rate of fire, ease of use, and consistency across average soldiers.

 The comparison highlights a striking truth: in terms of raw accuracy and range, an expert rifleman in 1776 could rival a 20th-century infantryman armed with an M1 Carbine.
 The difference lay not in technology alone, but in doctrine.